EML4U/amore/README.md

   - Set B: 10,000 reviews (from 2005), 90% negative and 10% positive.
   - Task: Detect the texts in B which contain drift and explain the drift.
   - Note: Drift is mainly based on 3 to 4 words, which only occur in the positive reviews.
-- **AMORE.2**
-  - Set A: 10,000 negative reviews (from 2006 to 2007).
-  - Set B: 10,000 reviews (from 2008), 90% negative and 10% positive.
-  - Task: Detect the texts in B which contain drift and explain the drift.
-  - Note: Drift is mainly based on 10 words.
-Negative reviews contain 1 of those, positive contain 5 to 9.

 ## Misc